striblab/fatal-encounters/README.md

 The next version was specifically crafted to run within the "A Cry For Help" package in 2016 and meticulously designed with that project's visual language, needed functionality and storytelling focus in mind, placing an emphasis not just on racial disparities associated with police-involved killings, but upon mental health crises among those who died.
 This version was also developed before any vital technological infracture was allotted to metro, so many of its resources lived outside the Star Tribune's ecosystem, leaving it vulnerable to the digital entropy that eventually claimed it.

-Post-project, this was redeveloped into a stand-alone, ongoing record of police-involved killings in Minnesota as a piece of public service journalism.
+Post-project, this was gradually redeveloped into a stand-alone, ongoing record of police-involved killings in Minnesota as a piece of public service journalism.
 We lacked easily-accessible special templates, and remained trapped within an iframe-centric world.

-As the Star Tribune's technological prowess evolved and newsroom development matured, it was necessary to keep this project running in response to changes in digital ecosystems.
+As the Star Tribune's technological prowess evolved throughout 2016-2017 and newsroom development began its maturation, it was necessary to keep this project running in response to changes in digital ecosystems.
 This involved patching the project and subjecting it to ongoing feature and design creep.

-In 2018-2019, as the Star Tribune newsroom adopted modern development workflows, the project was ported to a [generator-striblab](https://github.com/striblab/generator-striblab) instance where it could breathe outside of iframes with the help of backend solutions like Directus to feed LCD template overrides.
+In 2018-2019, as the Star Tribune newsroom adopted modern development workflows, the project was ported to a [generator-striblab](https://github.com/striblab/generator-striblab) instance where it could breathe outside of iframes with the help of various backend solutions.
 While this modernized the project in significant ways, the core D3-powered code remained largely unchanged from 2015, so keeping it running and adding new features became increasingly challenging.

-The years 2020-2021 were spent furiously patching everything that broke every few months and attempting to address rising issues of editorial nuance until we simply outgrew the crumbling box crafted for this project.
+The years 2020-2021 were spent furiously patching frequent breakage that surfaced, especially following the Star Tribune's CMS upgrade to Chorus and the emergence of new backend solutions – while also attempting to address rising issues of editorial nuance – until our needs simply outgrew the archaic box crafted for this project.

 In 2022, development on a new from-scratch version of the project began with an eye upon reimagining the database based on seven years of reader feedback and development lessons learned.